 The water here is mainly coming out of an underground stream, so it is pretty cool to see.

 After taking about 15 minutes to explore it, we headed back to our car.
-This is a great quick road trip stop or part of a longer journey in the Mount Shasta area, let me know what you think in the comments.
+This is a great quick road trip stop or part of a longer visit to the Mount Shasta area.
+Let me know what you think in the comments.